jaydaftari/DL_Project_3/README.md

-# MiniProject 3: Jailbreaking Deep Models
+# ECE-GY 7123 Deep Learning Project 3 - Mean Square Terror
 by Jay Daftari (jd5829@nyu.edu), Akshat Mishra (am15111@nyu.edu) and ,Siddhant Mohan (sm12766@nyu.edu).

 A hands‑on exploration of adversarial attacks against a pre‑trained ResNet‑34 classifier on ImageNet‑1K.
-We implement and evaluate five attacks—clean baseline, FGSM, PGD, localized patch, and cross‑model transferability—demonstrating how small, worst‑case perturbations can dramatically degrade modern deep networks.
+We implement and evaluate Fast Gradient Sign Method (FGSM), Projected Gradient Descent (PGD) and localized patch-based attack to demonstrate how small, worst‑case perturbations can dramatically degrade modern deep networks.
+We also check the transferability of these methods by evaluating the generated adversarial data on DenseNet-121.

 ---